How to Use “Kakkoii” Correctly in Japanese?

 Summary

-As for myself, I use this slang a lot in various situations.
-Most of the time, it’s when I encountered a difficulty that can’t solve.
-At the moment, someone passes by just give me a hand without any hesitation and a word.
-I would unconsciously say KAKKOII!
-How about you?
-What is the moment that you would say kakkoii?
+In many case, people may use this slang a lot in different situations.
+Most of the time it’s when we want to run into a problem that we can’t solve.
+At that moment, someone passing by might would just give us a hand without hesitation and without saying a word.

-• Kakkoii can use to describe human, animal, object, attitude, spirit, voice, and behavior
+• Kakkoii can be used to describe human, animal, object, attitude, spirit, voice, and behavior.

-• English translation can be handsome, cool, attractive, good-looking.
+• English translation of “かっこいい (kakkoii)” can be handsome, cool, attractive, good-looking.

 Leave a Reply